Woodford Bridge: Notable features

-Its notable features include St Paul's Church, Woodford Bridge, which offers a variety of services and a nearby lake located 100 metres to the right.
+Its notable features include St Paul's Church, Woodford Bridge, which offers a variety of services and a nearby pond located 100 metres to the right.
 The population expansion in the area had led the ancient parish church of St Mary's Church, Woodford to rent an infant school for services in 1851.
 A permanent church was built in 1854 as a district chapelry.
 It suffered a fire in 1886, after which it was rebuilt in a Neo-Gothic version of the Decorated style.

 There is a small primary school and nursery, Roding Primary School.
 There are also local amenities, including supermarkets, restaurants and cafes.

 Transportation

 Woodford Bridge is served by London Buses routes 275 and W12.
 The 275 connects to Barkingside, Woodford Station (Central Line), Woodford Green, Highams Park and Walthamstow.
 The W12 connects to South Woodford tube station, Snaresbrook, Wanstead, Leytonstone, Whipps Cross and Walthamstow.
 Route W14 runs every 1 hour (Whipps Cross to Loughton via Buckhurst Hill), the closest bus stop from Woodford Bridge is located on Chigwell Road.

 The closest station is Woodford.
 It is served by the Central Line and located approximately 1 mile from Woodford Bridge.

 Trains run towards West Ruislip and Ealing Broadway via Central London.
 And eastbound services towards Epping.

 This station is the start of the ‘Hainault loop’.
-Services run from Woodford to Hainault via Chigwell and Grange Hill every 30 minutes.
+Services run from Woodford to Hainault via Chigwell and Grange Hill every 20 minutes.